ovh/celery-director/docs/docs/guides/build-workflows.md

 Director separates the tasks logic from the workflows definition by providing a simple YAML syntax.

+!!! note
+    A workflow declaration in Celery Director is always composed of 2 parts (the project name and the workflow name) separated by a dot, for instance: `project.workflow`.

+    In the following examples the name of the workflows has been capitalized, but this is just a convention we use at OVHcloud and it's not mandatory.

 Let's imagine the following tasks :

 ```python